 I do not run anymore, and virtually all of the runners who ran with me in the 1940s through 1960s don’t run either, mostly because of the very high rate of running injuries.
-Eighty percent of long-distance runners suffer injuries that force them to take time off from running each year (Br J Sports Med, Aug 2007;41(8):469-80).
+Up to eighty percent of long-distance runners suffer injuries that force them to take time off from running each year (Br J Sports Med, Aug 2007;41(8):469-80).
 Most wear-and-tear running injuries are caused by the high impact of your foot hitting the ground, which is determined most by the length of person’s natural stride (Scan J Med & Sci in Sports, May 30, 2018).
 Unnecessarily high impact is often caused by over-striding.
+Frequently-injured runners take longer strides than those who are not injured (J Phys Ther Sci, 2022 Apr; 34(4): 327–334).
 Runners who are most likely to be able to continue to run as they age are the ones who take shorter strides (Med Sci Sports Exerc, Jan 2016;48(1):98-106), and you take shorter strides by never fully straightening your knees.
 Shorter strides help to reduce the tremendous ground foot-strike force that tears muscles and tendons, cracks bones, and injures joints.
 To convince yourself, place your hands on the huge quad muscles in the front of your upper leg while you run.
 Each time your foot strikes the ground, you will feel the muscles shake like jelly.
 This force is transmitted up your legs to your hips and back, and done repetitively, it can cause injuries (Br J Sports Med, Apr 2016;50(8):450-7).
 Runners who are injured frequently are likely to benefit most by shortening their strides, which then coincidentally increases likelihood of their landing on the front part of their feet, rather than on their heels.
 Contrary to common belief, it is not important whether you land on the front of your foot or the heel.
 However, the more you overstride, the more likely you are to land on your heel.
 Landing on the front of your foot does not prevent injuries, it is only a marker that you are not overstriding.
 A study of the 2017 IAAF World Championships showed that 54 percent of the men and 67 percent of women landed on their heels (Journal of Biomechanics, May 22, 2019).

 Why Running Causes So Many Injuries